mmaher22/iCV-SBR/Source Codes/STAMP_Tensorflow/README.md

 ## Results

-- All the results for AR can be seen from [HERE](https://github.com/mmaher22/iCV-SBR/blob/master/Results/SRGNN.pdf).
+- All the results for STAMP can be seen from [HERE](https://github.com/mmaher22/iCV-SBR/blob/master/Results/SRGNN.pdf).